 The use of local coordinates introduces us to the horizontal coordinate system which involves altitude and azimuth.
 Altitude is the height of the object above the horizon (0º; zenith 90º), likened to parallels of latitude.
 Azimuth is the placement along the horizon (0º North; 90º East; 180º South; 270º West), much like lines of longitude.

-Astronomers express horizontal coordinates in degrees and this coordinate system is the easiest of the two to understand.
 If you’re a beginner who has taken the advantage of using a Dobsonian, you may already recognize this system.
 You’ll also notice that these coordinates change constantly while observing, as the Earth is rotating.

 While the Horizontal Coordinate System helps describe the night sky to local viewers, it has little relevance for directing observers who are situated in different locations around the world.
 In which case, the Equatorial System is best.

 The use of the equatorial coordinates helps us find constellations and planets no matter where we are in the world.
 They are values you’re likely to find in a book.